geoffrey-diederichs/Hack_in_2025/note/README.md

 }
 ```

-`getn()` is only using `scanf` to get an integer, and since there's no check on wheter `user_choice` is negative, there is an interger underflow in this line:
+`getn()` is only using `scanf` to get an integer, and since there's no check on wheter `user_choice` is negative, there is an interger underflow in this line :

 ```C
 if (0x10 < (int)user_choice) {